 - If you did not have raised CA125 when you were diagnosed, this blood test won’t be used to monitor if the treatment is working.

 Side effects of chemotherapy

 Chemotherapy can affect healthy cells in the body, which may cause side effects.
 Not everyone will have side effects, and they will vary according to the drugs you are given.
 Your treatment team will talk to you about what to expect and how to manage any side effects.

-Fatigue – Your red blood cell level may drop (anaemia), which can cause you to feel tired and short of breath.
-Fatigue is very common during and after cancer treatment, and can also be caused by many other factors.
+Fatigue – Fatigue is very common during and after treatment for cancer, but can also be caused by other factors.
+Your red blood cell level may drop (anaemia), which can cause you to feel tired and short of breath.

 Joint and muscle pain – This may occur after your treatment session.
 It may feel like you have the flu, but the symptoms should disappear within a few days.
-Ask your doctor if taking a mild painkiller such as paracetamol may help.
+Ask your doctor if taking a mild pain medicine such as paracetamol may help.

 Risk of infections – Chemotherapy reduces your white blood cell level, making it harder for your body to fight infections.
-Colds and flu may be easier to catch and harder to shake off, and scratches or cuts may get infected more easily.
+Colds, flu and viruses may be easier to catch and harder to shake off, and scratches or cuts may get infected more easily.
 You may also be more likely to catch a serious infection and need to be admitted to hospital.
 Contact your doctor or go to the nearest hospital immediately if you have one or more symptoms of an infection, such as:

 - a temperature of 38°C or above

 - burning or stinging feeling when urinating